 -

-First off, this is a must-have.
-Atlassian’s AI features are only available on their Cloud plans, which means Standard, Premium, or Enterprise.
-If your team is still running a Data Center or Server version of Jira, you simply won’t find these options.
-Atlassian is focusing its new development, especially AI, on its cloud platform, so this is a key distinction.
+A Jira cloud subscription First off, this is a must-have.
+Atlassian’s AI features are available on their Cloud plans, which include Standard, Premium, or Enterprise.
+Atlassian is focusing its most advanced new development, especially AI, on its cloud platform to provide the best possible performance and scale.
 If you’re not sure what you’re on, it’s worth checking your subscription details first.

 -

-You don’t need a detailed, multi-page strategy document here, but it helps to have a simple goal in mind.
-Why are you turning this on in the first place?
-Are you hoping to help your support team get up to speed on long, complicated tickets without reading every single comment?
-Or maybe you want to help your developers draft more consistent bug reports.
-Having a clear, simple use case will help you measure success and get value from the AI features much faster once they’re live.
+- A rough idea of what you want to achieve You don’t need a detailed strategy document here, but it helps to have a simple goal in mind.
+Jira's AI can help your support team get up to speed on long tickets or assist developers in drafting more consistent bug reports.
+Having a clear, simple use case will help you see the value from the AI features much faster once they’re live.

 A step-by-step guide

-Alright, once you’ve confirmed you have the right cloud plan and the all-powerful Org Admin permissions, the rest is actually pretty straightforward.
+Alright, once you’ve confirmed you have the right cloud plan and the Org Admin permissions, the rest is actually pretty straightforward.
 Just follow these steps.

 Step 1: Navigate to Atlassian administration